-Community social services (non-residential) and COVID-19 safety
+Community social services (non-residential)

 Non-residential community-based services promote and support the health and well-being of individuals and communities across the province, and are delivered in office, clinic, public space, and home settings.
 Services may also be provided in the spaces of another employer.
 These services include but are not limited to: drop-in and crisis centres; outreach and therapy programs; children/youth and family services; women’s, First Nations/Inuit/Métis, and LGBTQ2S services; harm reduction services; mental health and substances use services; employment and skills development services; and settlement and integration services for immigrants, refugees and temporary residents.